 If you’ve ever looked around your home and thought, “Where do I even start?”, you’re not alone.
 I’ve been there — coffee in one hand, laundry pile staring me down, and a mental to-do list a mile long.
 The good news?
 You don’t need a whole weekend or an epic cleaning spree to make progress.
 Sometimes, all you need is 15 minutes.

-⏳ Why 15 Minutes Works Like Magic
+Why does 15 Minutes Work Like Magic?

-🛋 15-Minute Decluttering Tasks for the Living Room
+15-minute Decluttering Tasks for the Living Room

 1. Clear the Coffee Table